-A rustic country¬ cottage owned by the prominent Riggs family was purchased as the site for such a home.
+A rustic country cottage owned by the prominent Riggs family was purchased as the site for the new home.
 This cottage sat high atop a breezy hill overlooking several hundred acres of farmland in rural Washington.
-The Old Soldiers’ Home began with just one “inmate”.
+The Old Soldiers’ Home began with just one “inmate.”
 Before long, more soldiers moved in, and they outgrew that cottage.
 So a larger “Scott” dormitory was built.

-President Abraham Lincoln loved visiting the Solders’ Home.
-After it grew he asked to use the cottage for a summer home to escape the humidity and political pressures of DC.
+President Abraham Lincoln loved visiting the Solders’ Home, as did presidents before him.
+After it grew, he asked to use the cottage for a summer home to escape the humidity and political pressures of DC.
 All told, Lincoln spent one quarter of his presidency in the cottage including the months when he penned the Emancipation Proclamation.

 Today that original cottage is splendidly restored as President Lincoln’s Cottage, a National Landmark.
-The Scott was renamed the Sherman Building, and it serves as offices for AFRH corporate staff.
+The Scott was renamed the Sherman Building, and it serves as offices for the AFRH agency staff.
 The new Scott Building, which opened in 2013, is a model of modern retirement living.
-Today Residents actively contribute military memorabilia and original artwork to its hallways.
+Today, residents actively contribute military memorabilia and original artwork to its hallways.